AJ8GH/api-wrapper-cache/README.md

 Wrapper for existing weather API https://www.visualcrossing.com/weather-api/

 Uses Redis to cache responses for each city.
-(TODO)

 ## Set up and run